ADGEfficiency/energy-py-linear/docs/docs/how-to/min-max-function-terms.md

 ### Maximum Demand Charges

-A common incentive for many sites is a maximum demand, where a site will incur a charge based on the maximum site import over a length of time (commonly a month).
+A common incentive for many sites is a maximum demand charge, where a site will incur a cost based on the maximum site import over a length of time (commonly a month).

 We can model this using the `max_many_variables` function term, which will add a single term to the objective function that is the maximum of many linear program variables and a user supplied constant.